Jaylin Williams (gridiron football): Minnesota Vikings

 After not being selected in the 2023 NFL draft, Williams signed with the Minnesota Vikings as an undrafted free agent.
 In his first career preseason game, he intercepted a pass off of Drew Lock in a defeat to the Seattle Seahawks.
 He was waived on August 29, 2023, and signed to the practice squad the next day.
 Following the end of the 2023 regular season, the Vikings signed him to a reserve/future contract on January 8, 2024.

 Williams was waived by the Vikings on August 27, 2024, and re-signed to the practice squad.
 He was released on September 10.

 BC Lions

 On February 12, 2025, Williams signed as a defensive back with the BC Lions of the Canadian Football League (CFL).
 On June 1, 2025, Williams was assigned to the Lions' practice squad to start the 2025 CFL season.
 He was released on July 9, 2025.

 Edmonton Elks

 The Edmonton Elks announced on July 20, 2025 that they had signed Williams to their practice roster.

+On May 31, 2026, Williams was released by the Elks as part of final roster cuts.